Best Social Media Sites for Indie Authors

-You’re second favorite hashtag should be #amwriting.
+Your second favorite hashtag should be #amwriting.
 This hashtag is used by writers who are working on novels.
-If you want to shoutout your progress, make a comment on the writing process or providing a writing tip that you think might be useful for other writers, use the #amwriting hashtag.
+If you want to shoutout your progress, make a comment on the writing process or provide a writing tip that you think might be useful for other writers, use the #amwriting hashtag.
 There are also other hashtags you can use, depending on where you are at in the writing process.
 A few other good ones include #ampublishing, #amquerying and #indieauthor.

 Managing Your Twitter Hashtags